Detecting and Mitigating Hallucinations in Multilingual Summarisation: : A Multilingual Metric for Faithfulness

 \section{\mFACT{}: A Multilingual Metric for Faithfulness}

 The lack of faithful metrics in languages other than English greatly limits the evaluation (and hence, the prevention) of hallucinations in cross-lingual transfer for low-resource languages.
 In this section, we fill this gap by introducing \mFACT{}.
-This is constructed by transferring multiple English faithful metrics into \textit{any} target language, provided a machine translation model is available.
+This is constructed by transferring multiple English faithful metrics into \textit{any} target language, given the availability of a machine translation model.